City of London: The Temple

-Inner Temple and Middle Temple (which neighbour each other) are two of the few remaining liberties, an old name for a geographic division.
-They are independent extra-parochial areas, historically not governed by the City of London Corporation (and are today regarded as local authorities for most purposes) and equally outside the ecclesiastical jurisdiction of the Bishop of London.
-They are within the boundaries and liberties of the city, but can be thought of as independent enclaves.
-They are both part of Farringdon Without.
+Inner Temple and Middle Temple (which neighbour each other) in the western ward of Farringdon Without are within the boundaries and liberties of the City, but can be thought of as independent enclaves.
+They are two of the few remaining liberties, an old name for a geographic division with special rights.
+They are extra-parochial areas, historically not governed by the City of London Corporation (and are today regarded as local authorities for most purposes) and equally outside the ecclesiastical jurisdiction of the Bishop of London.

 Other functions

-Within the city, the Corporation owns and runs both Smithfield Market and Leadenhall Market.
+Within the City, the Corporation owns and runs both Smithfield Market and Leadenhall Market.
 It owns land beyond its boundaries, including open spaces (parks, forests and commons) in and around Greater London, including most of Epping Forest and Hampstead Heath.
 The Corporation owns Old Spitalfields Market and Billingsgate Fish Market, in the neighbouring London Borough of Tower Hamlets.
 It owns and helps fund the Old Bailey, the Central Criminal Court for England and Wales, as a gift to the nation, having begun as the City and Middlesex Sessions.
-The Honourable The Irish Society, a body closely linked with the corporation, also owns many public spaces in Northern Ireland.
+The Honourable The Irish Society, a body closely linked with the Corporation, also owns many public spaces in Northern Ireland.

-The city has its own independent police force, the City of London Police—the Common Council (the main body of the corporation) is the police authority.
+The City has its own independent police force, the City of London Police, the Common Council (the main body of the corporation) is the police authority.
 The corporation also run the Hampstead Heath Constabulary, Epping Forest Keepers and the City of London market constabularies (whose members are no longer attested as constables but retain the historic title).
 The majority of Greater London is policed by the Metropolitan Police Service, based at New Scotland Yard.

-The city has one hospital, St Bartholomew's Hospital, also known as 'Barts'.
+The City has one hospital, St Bartholomew's Hospital, also known as 'Barts'.
 Founded in 1123, it is located at Smithfield, and is undergoing a long-awaited regeneration after doubts as to its continuing use during the 1990s.

-The city is the third largest UK patron of the arts.
+The City is the third largest UK patron of the arts.
 It oversees the Barbican Centre and subsidises several important performing arts companies.

-The London Port Health Authority, which is the responsibility of the corporation, is responsible for all port health functions on the tidal part of the Thames, including various seaports and London City Airport.
+The London Port Health Authority, which is the responsibility of the Corporation, is responsible for all port health functions on the tidal part of the Thames, including the Port of London and related seaports, and London City Airport.
 The Corporation oversees the Bridge House Estates, which maintains Blackfriars Bridge, Millennium Bridge, Southwark Bridge, London Bridge and Tower Bridge.
-The City's flag flies over Tower Bridge, although neither footing is in the city.
+The City's flag flies over Tower Bridge, although neither footing is in the City.